 Hi there!
 I'm Brooke!
 My pronouns are they/them and she/her.
-I currently reside on unceded Coast Salish territories in Washington state, and have spent most of my life on unceded Chumash territories in California.
+I currently reside on unceded Squaxin territories in Washington state, and have spent most of my life on unceded Chumash territories in California.
 I am a Yoga student and meditation teacher.
 I identify as queer and non-binary, as an open water swimmer, and handboarder, herbalist and gardener.
 I speak English and French.
 I live with chronic lymphedema.
 I have a white cat with two different colored eyes.

 I really love to study Yoga!
 Here is my most significant training:

 Certified Ananda Yoga® Therapist; International Association of Yoga Therapists